Thursday, February 19, 2026

 It was an enjoyable late morning/early afternoon.
 The temperatures were comfortable, and the weather, though occasionally windy in exposed areas, was perfect for hiking.
 Definitely a good use of my time!

 Plenty more pictures below, but not a lot more to say.
-So just a bit of general information in blurbs, below, then just pictures.
+So just a bit of general information in blurbs, below, to accompany the pictures.

 Lake Mead National Recreation Area is administered by the National Park Service (NPS).
-It was the nation's first national recreation area.
+It was the nation's first national recreation area, established in 1964.
+It surrounds both Lake Mead (behind Hoover Dam) and Lake Mojave (behind Davis Dam), and the part of the Colorado River between them.

 Standard private vehicle entry fees are $20 for one week. $15 for motorcycles.
-You can also use/by an annual pass for just Lake Mead NRA ($45), a regular federal lands fee pass ($80), or a senior pass ($20/year, or $80 for life).
+You can also use/buy an annual pass for just Lake Mead NRA ($45), a regular federal lands ("America the Beautiful") pass ($80), or a senior pass ($20/year, or $80 for life).
 Military or Gold Star families qualify for free passes.
-Non-residents pay the same regular entry, or can buy an annual federal lands pass for $250.
+Currently, Non-US residents pay the same regular standard entry, or can buy an annual federal lands pass for $250.

 Pets are permited anywhere outdoors, and in campgrounds.
 I'm not sure about inside the facilities, except for service animals, which, of course, are permitted.